 This Earthy AF Deodorant

 This one was a total shock to me.
-Any time I’ve shifted into natural vegan deodorant territory, I’ve eventually gone back to some extra strength middle school gym brand by nature of feeling like I stank.
+Any time I’ve shifted into natural vegan deodorant territory, I’ve eventually gone back to some extra strength middle school gym brand by nature of feeling like I stank like a middle schooler in gym class.
 I wore this one for the first time before an ill-advised two hour summer bike ride (a rough test) and was pleasantly surprised when the understated, outdoorsy smell wasn’t overtaken by my post-workout stink.
 I easily could’ve rolled into my favorite coffee shop after and remained unoffensive (if damp), which isn’t far from what I’m going for anyway.
-On the day-to-day, I haven’t noticed anything too horrific about using it for laying around either.
+On the day-to-day, I haven’t noticed anything too horrific about using it for laying around either and the smell stays earthy and chill.

 Dewy Unicorn Realness